skellis46/slipbox/embodied intelligence project ahrc bid.md

 ### context

-Somatically trained dance artists frequently talk about embodied intelligence and how such intelligence helps them to create a unique lens through which the world is experienced.
+Somatically trained dance artists frequently talk about embodied or somatic intelligence and how such intelligence helps them to create a unique lens through which the world is experienced [e.g. @scialom-2020-thinking; @rimmer-piekarczyk-2018-selfsomatic].
 Yet it remains unclear what is meant by embodied intelligence and the extent to which it influences how one sees and engages with phenomena.
 In _Embodied Intelligence_ we propose to use the somatically informed art project _Transparencies_ [@davies-2018-transparencies] as a vehicle to deepen cross-disciplinary understanding of the complex interactions between body awareness, affective responses and visual images.

+Eddy mentions Howard Gardner's use of term kinesthetic intelligence: Gardner, H. (1993), Creating Minds: An Anatomy of Creativity Seen through the Lives of Freud, Einstein, Picasso, Stravinsky, Eliot, Graham, and Gandhi, NY: Basic Books/Perseus Book Group.

 Somatics is the field that studies the body as it is perceived from the inside [@hanna_what_1995 p.341] and it describes various processes and practices which involve "listening deeply to the body"[@eddy_brief_2009 p.6].
-Such practices are now fundamental to Western professional contemporary dance training, and at their core is the idea that being embodied, or embodiment in general, is axiomatically beneficial. link to body awareness here?
+Such practices are now fundamental to Western professional contemporary dance training (**citation**), and at their core is the belief that being more embodied is beneficial.

-Historically, qualitative and post-qualitative somatics research (including that which is published in the flagship Journal of Dance and Somatic Practices) has focused on describing different practices, the presumed efficacy of such practices (particularly re health and well-being), and their utility [see @ellis-2023-somatics].
-The claims made by dance-informed researchers on behalf of somatics practices are varied: "embodied self-care" [@kampe-2015-eros p.200]; improved "functioning of the mind-body" [@mattes-2016-attentional p.260]; developing spatial awareness [@batson-2007-revisiting]; improved movement efficiency [@batson-2007-revisiting]; become pain free [@eddy-2009-brief]; physical harmony [@mullan-2014-somatics]; etc.
+Historically, qualitative and post-qualitative somatics research (including that which is published in the flagship Journal of Dance and Somatic Practices) has focused on describing different practices and the presumed efficacy of such practices (particularly re health and well-being) [see @ellis-2023-somatics].
+The claims made by dance-informed researchers on behalf of somatics practices are varied including "embodied self-care" [@kampe-2015-eros p.200]; improved "functioning of the mind-body" [@mattes-2016-attentional p.260]; developing spatial awareness [@batson-2007-revisiting]; improved movement efficiency [@batson-2007-revisiting]; become pain free [@eddy-2009-brief]; and physical harmony [@mullan-2014-somatics].

+The key element and mechanism of action by which somatic practices -- or what scientists call mindful movement approaches -- function is enhanced body awareness [@mehling-2011-body p.1].
+Experienced mind-body therapists view body awareness as inseparable from embodied self-awareness [@mehling-2011-body].
+Similarly we propose that the term embodied intelligence is indistinguishable from body awareness, and this research focuses on body awareness during the complex visual-affective process in _Transparencies_ (2018).

+> Body awareness, as we define it here, is the subjective, phenomenological aspect of proprioception and interoception that enters conscious awareness, and is modifiable by mental pro- cesses including attention, interpretation, appraisal, beliefs, memories, conditioning, attitudes and affect. [@mehling-2011-body p.1]

+> Science has opened up to rigorous studies of mindful-movement practices and body-awareness-enhancing approaches. [@mehling-2020-if p.257]

+Objective measures of body awareness are limited in that they tend to "test the equivalent of your visual acuity when looking at modern art in a museum, rather than how you process what you see and feel" [@mehling-2020-if p.256]

-Cognitive and neuroscience is increasingly testing some of these claims, and their focus has been on body awareness as a proxy for what dance artists call embodied intelligence.
+Cognitive science and neuroscience are increasingly testing some of these claims, and there is reliable scientific evidence that somatic practices (and other mindful movement practices) improve body awareness

+their focus has been on body awareness as a proxy for what dance artists call embodied intelligence.
-- science increasingly playing a role in testing some of these claims

-fix next sentence == need to mention different naming conventions.
-Scientific research into somatic practices such as body awareness [@mehling-2009-body], "movement-based embodied contemplative practices" [@schmalzl-2014-movementbased p.1], body awareness-enhancing therapies [@mehling-2012-multidimensional] and other "mindful movement practices" [@mattes-2016-attentional p.258] has attempted to verify the potential benefits of such body-based somatic practices, as well as potential mechanisms for change.

-- there is reliable scientific evidence that somatic practices (and other mindful movement practices) improve body awareness; also real-world activities (re interoception) like London Trading Floor [@kandasamy-2016-interoceptive]
+also real-world activities (re interoception) like London Trading Floor [@kandasamy-2016-interoceptive]

 - science and somatic practices have a somewhat troubled relationship [e.g. @ginot-2010-shusterman; @batson-2012-integrating; @hutt-2010-corrective; @williamson-2009-formative; @green-2007-american; @mehling-2020-if; @schwartz-2014-this; @wait-2023-improvised]